Buried Alive (1990 theatrical film): Production

 Buried Alive was John Carradine's final film, who died in 1988.
-Filming took place in the country of Botswana in South Africa.
+Filming took place in the country of Botswana in Southern Africa.

 Release

 As with the other three Harry Alan Towers productions inspired by Poe, Buried Alive was released direct-to-video in the United States.

 On March 15, 2011, MGM released the film on DVD-R format through its MGM Limited Edition program.

 Reception

 In a contemporary review, Variety described the film as browsing through several themes of Edgar Allan Poe with "dull results".
 The review noted the historical footnote of the film being the final film featuring Carradine, but noted that it disappoints as "there's only a few seconds of blurry Carradine footage."
 The review noted that audiences may be disappointed that Karen Witter remains clothed throughout the film, while noting that former porn actress Ginger Lynn "has one of her best mainstream jobs as a tough-talking inmate who proves to be an excellent screamer."